mathigon/textbooks/content/codes/content.md

 We can find the decimal value of this binary number _{.ns.g}11111_ by adding up the digit values.
 So its value is _not_ eleven thousand, one-hundred and eleven, but is

 {.text-center.s-red} _{.n}16_ + _{.n}8_ + _{.n}4_ + _{.n}2_ + _{.n}1_ = _{.n}[[31]]_

-{.fixeme} Center the sum within page, make it look better

 ---